 The history of royal baby naming

-You may have wondered how the bookies got their name predictions for the royal sprog so right, with both Prince George and our newborn Princess, Charlotte Elizabeth Diana.
+You may have wondered how the bookies got their name predictions for the royal sprog so right when they predicted the names of Prince George, Princess Charlotte and Prince Louis.
 And the answer is pretty simple, really.
 Their choices were rather limited.